latayaduwanshi3/Simon-Says-Game/README.md

 # Simon Says

-Simon Says game using HTML and CSS.
+Simon-Says game using HTML and CSS.